microsoft/autogen/website/docs/FAQ.md

 See here https://microsoft.github.io/autogen/docs/reference/agentchat/conversable_agent/#register_reply

-For example,

- Assuming you have two agents user_proxy and assistant, you can register a function with these agents that gets called with some parameters.
-(The registered reply function is only called when `generate_reply` is called)
+ For example, you can register a reply function that gets called when `generate_reply` is called for an agent.
 ```python
 def print_messages(recipient, messages, sender, config):
     if "callback" in config and  config["callback"] is not None: